jccuevas/cpp-docs.es-es/docs/mfc/reference/cmfcribboncolorbutton-class.md

 ### <a name="parameters"></a>Parámetros
  [in] *nColumns*
- El número de iconos de colores para mostrar en cada fila.
+ El número de iconos de color para mostrar en cada fila.

 ### <a name="remarks"></a>Comentarios